dullroar/swingor/README.md

 * **AppConfiguration:DirectoriesToProcess:OutputPath** - path to output directory.

-* **AppConfiguration:DirectoriesToProcess:Postpends** - an array of file names to be concatenated after the generated file, in order, after the rest of the contents.
-For Markdown, this is used to define things like the `<footer>` element, script blocks and the like.
-  For other processors in the futue, it could be used for other things (like adding metadata to generated images).

-* **AppConfiguration:DirectoriesToProcess:Prepends** - an array of file names to be concatenated before the generated file, in order.
-For Markdown, this is used to define things like contents of the `<head>` element.
-For other processors in the future, it could be used for other things (like prepending a copyright comment to every script file).

 * **AppConfiguration:DirectoriesToProcess:Processors** - array of processors to invoke, in
   order, for a given input directory.
 See `Processor.cs`.